 Bill of Exchange

-For a better understanding of the definition of bill of exchange, the following points should be kept in mind:
+To better understand the above definition of bill of exchange, the following points should be kept in mind:

-Bearing no condition means there is no condition attached to the bill.
+Bearing no condition means that there is no condition attached to the bill.

 A bill of exchange is an order to pay certain money.
 It is not a request.

-The person who makes (writes) the bill.
-He is the person who orders to pay the amount of the bill.
-He is called drawer
+The person who makes (i.e., writes) the bill is the person who orders to pay the amount of the bill.
+This individual is called the drawer.

-The person upon whom the bill is drawn or the person to whom the order is given.
-He is known as drawee.
-He accepts the bill by writing the word “Accepted” across the face of the bill and signing the bill.
+The person upon whom the bill is drawn or the person to whom the order is given is known as the drawee.
+This individual accepts the bill by writing the word “Accepted” across the face of the bill and signing it.

-It is payable whenever the amount of the bill is demanded.
-(In case of sight bill only).
+The bill is payable whenever the amount of the bill is demanded (only in the case of sight bill).

-A future time that can easily determinable for example 90 days after the date of bill drawn.
+A future time that can easily be determinable (e.g., 90 days after the date of drawing the bill).

-The amount of bill is payable in the form of money rather than a commodity or any other means.
+The amount is payable in the form of money rather than a commodity or any other means.
 For example, a sum of $10,000 in money.

-Payee is a person to whom the amount of bill is paid.
-The amount of the bill can be paid to the drawer or to someone else as per the order of the drawer or to the person who presents the bill on the due date.
-That’s why definition contains the phrase” to or to the order of the specified person or to the bearer”.
+The amount of the bill can be paid to the drawer, or to someone else, as per the order of the drawer or to the person who presents the bill on the due date.

-There is a method of payment that provides the seller an evidence of amount receivables as well as amount of goods sold when he desires.
-This method also sufficient credit period to the buyer well.
-This method of payment is known as bill of exchange, which has certain advantages over other methods of payment.
+There is a payment method, known as bill of exchange, that provides the seller with evidence of amount receivables as well as the amount of goods sold.
+Noteworthily, this method also offers a sufficient credit period to the buyer.

 Specimen/Format of Bill of Exchange